Oh, cast iron, how I love thee

 - 2 tbs roasted chilli paste (explained below)

-- 1 lbs chicken in small cubes (I like skinless, boneless thigh meat)
+- 1/2 lbs chicken in small cubes or ground (I like skinless, boneless thigh meat)

 Instead of making my own roasted chilli paste, I use store bought, which is what I grew up on.
-The name of this paste is Naam Phrik Phao, or just phrik phao for short.
+The name of this paste is naam Prik Pao.
 One day, when I have the time (and after I use up my store bought paste), I will try making some from scratch.
-Thai people use phrik phao as a dipping “sauce’ for grilled meats, fried eggs and sticky rice.
+Thai people use prik pao as a dipping “sauce’ for grilled meats, fried eggs and sticky rice.
 My mother adds it to her hot and sour shrimp soup.
 My nephew spreads it on toasted bread and sprinkles dried shredded pork on top (talk about east meets west, huh?).
-It’s sweet, spicy and a little tart all in one.
+It’s sweet, spicy and savory all in one.

 I eyed those every time I went to Rainbow Grocery!
 I just didn't want to have to lift it out of the cupboard every time I wanted to use it.
 But maybe it just has to live on the stove forever?